fulvian/nba-predictor-streamlit/docs/DEVELOPMENT_DOCUMENTATION.md

     *   *Back-to-Back:* Fixed penalty for playing on consecutive nights.
 *   **Matchup Analysis:** Head-to-head history and style contrast (e.g., Fast Pace vs. Slow Pace).

 ### 4.3.
-Prediction Generation
+Prediction Generation & Analysis
-The prediction process is deterministic to ensure stability:
+The prediction process is a multi-stage pipeline:
-1.  **Base Prediction:** Calculated from Team Metrics (Home Offense vs. Away Defense, adjusted for Pace).
+1.  **Base Prediction:** Calculated from Team Metrics and ML models.
-2.  **Adjustments:** Situational factors are added/subtracted.
+2.  **Adjustments:** Situational factors are applied.
-3.  **Confidence Interval:** A 95% confidence interval is generated based on historical standard error.
-4.  **Probability Distribution:** Z-scores are calculated against the betting line to determine the probability of Over/Under.
+3.  **Bayesian Update (New):** If new information (e.g., injury news) is available, a Bayesian update is performed using Monte Carlo simulations to adjust the mean and standard deviation of the prediction.
+4.  **EV Analysis (New):** The final probability is compared against the bookmaker's implied probability.
+    *   *Edge Calculation:* `(Model Prob - Implied Prob) / Implied Prob`
+    *   *Kelly Staking:* `(Edge / Odds - 1)` * Fraction (0.25)
+5.  **Validation:** The `UnifiedHybridPipeline` ensures predictions fall within realistic NBA ranges (e.g., Total Score 180-280).

 ### 4.4.
 Model Precision
-*   **Calibration:** The system uses deterministic adjustments derived from historical averages (e.g., -2.5 points for B2B) rather than random sampling, ensuring consistent outputs.
+*   **Calibration:** The system uses deterministic adjustments derived from historical averages rather than random sampling, ensuring consistent outputs.
-*   **Validation:** The `UnifiedHybridPipeline` ensures predictions fall within realistic NBA ranges (e.g., Total Score 180-280).
+*   **Uncertainty Modeling:** Bayesian updates explicitly model the increase in uncertainty (wider confidence intervals) when late-breaking news occurs.

 ---